 Is Multnomah Falls open now?

-Multnomah Falls is fed by rainwater and snowmelt, which makes it a year-round attraction.
-Due to the current situation (Pandemic COVID 19), the Benson Bridge is closed.
-But it’s still worth to visit Multnomah Falls because the best views are from the base of the waterfall.
+Multnomah Falls is fed rainwater and snowmelt, which makes it a year-round attraction.
+Due to the pandemic of COVID 19, the Benson Bridge was closed for a while.
+The bridge has already been opened, but it is worth reading the official website before visiting due to the changing situation.

-The Multnomah Falls Lodge, which is on the National Register of Historic Places and features a restaurant with a to-go menu, snack bar, and gift shop, is also open.
+The Multnomah Falls Lodge, which is on the National Register of Historic Places and features a restaurant, snack bar, and gift shop, is also open.